Tyler Hall (American football)

-Tyler Hall (born October 31, 1998) is an American football cornerback for the Las Vegas Raiders of the National Football League (NFL).
+Tyler Hall (born October 31, 1998) is an American professional football cornerback for the Seattle Seahawks of the National Football League (NFL).
 He was signed by the Atlanta Falcons as an undrafted free agent in 2020 following his college football career with the Wyoming Cowboys.
+He has also played in the NFL for the Los Angeles Rams, with whom he won Super Bowl LVI, and Las Vegas Raiders.

 Professional career

 Atlanta Falcons

-Hall signed with the Atlanta Falcons as an undrafted free agent following the 2020 NFL Draft on April 27, 2020.
+Hall signed with the Atlanta Falcons as an undrafted free agent following the 2020 NFL draft on April 27, 2020.
 He was waived during final roster cuts on September 5, and signed to the team's practice squad the next day.
 He was released from the practice squad on September 22, and re-signed to the practice squad three days later.
 He was elevated to the active roster on September 26 and October 10 for the team's weeks 3 and 5 games against the Chicago Bears and Carolina Panthers, and reverted to the practice squad after each game.
 He made his NFL debut against the Bears, playing 17 snaps on special teams.
 He was promoted to the active roster on October 13.

 Hall signed a contract extension with the Falcons on March 11, 2021.
 He was released on August 9, 2021.

 Los Angeles Rams

 On August 10, 2021, Hall was claimed off waivers by the Los Angeles Rams.
-He was waived on August 31, 2021 and re-signed to the practice squad the next day.
+He was waived on August 31, and re-signed to the practice squad the next day.
 Hall won Super Bowl LVI when the Rams beat the Cincinnati Bengals.

 On February 15, 2022, Hall signed a reserve/future contract with the Rams.
-He was waived/injured on August 30, 2022 and placed on injured reserve.
-He was waived off injured reserve on September 6, 2022.
+He was waived/injured on August 30, and placed on injured reserve.
+Hall was waived off injured reserve on September 6.

 Las Vegas Raiders

 On October 11, 2022, Hall was signed to the Las Vegas Raiders practice squad.
 Hall recorded his first sack on November 20, during a pivotal moment against the Denver Broncos, sacking Russell Wilson.
 Hall was elevated for the following game against the Seattle Seahawks, his first start in the NFL.
-On November 28, 2022, Hall was signed to the active roster.
+On November 28, Hall was signed to the active roster.

+On August 29, 2023, Hall was waived by the Raiders and re-signed to the practice squad.
+He was promoted to the active roster on October 18.
+Hall appeared in 11 games (3 starts) for Las Vegas in 2023, logging 20 total tackles.

+Philadelphia Eagles

+On March 21, 2024, Hall signed with the Philadelphia Eagles.
+He was placed on injured reserve on August 17.

+Seattle Seahawks (first stint)

+On September 24, 2024, Hall was signed to the Seattle Seahawks' practice squad, but released three days later.

+Jacksonville Jaguars

+On October 1, 2024, Hall signed with the Jacksonville Jaguars' practice squad.
+He was released on December 3.